 The treatment of all brain tumors is determined on a case-by-case basis.
-At Dana-Farber/Brigham and Women's Cancer Center (DF/BWCC), we believe that you and your family are key members of the care team, and that while we understand your illness, you understand
+At Dana-Farber Brigham Cancer Center, we believe that you and your family are key members of the care team, and that while we understand your illness, you understand your own body.

 Treatment options and prognosis depend on the grade and location of the tumor, your general health, and whether or not the tumor can be removed by surgery.
 If any cancer cells remain after surgery, treatment options and prognosis will depend on whether